microsoft/hands-on-lab-azure-functions/docs/workshop.md

 > - Use the `CosmosDBOutput` binding to store the data in the Cosmos DB.
 > - Store the `AudioTranscription` object in the Cosmos DB container called `audios_transcripts`.
 > - Call the activity from the orchestration part.
+> - Use manage identity to connect to Cosmos DB.

 </div>